nortd/gx/README.md

 Generative Expressions Library (pre-alpha)
 ==============================

-gx is a library for generating geometry in FreeCAD and Rhino, and deriving fabrication instruction for machine control.
+gx is a computational design library for generating geometry in FreeCAD and Rhino.
+It can also control industrial robots for direct fabrication.
+At the moment this projects is in its early phase and the API is a moving target.
+It will be a while until we have distilled all the complex concepts down to a super simple interface.
+If you want to join us in this early phase drop us a line (helloworld|at|nortd.com).

-Installation
+Howto
 -------------
 The library can be installed into python's "dist-packages" like any other library or used in place.
 Latter has the advantage